chancelier147/web_form/README.md

 form-app          LoadBalancer   10.96.49.108    192.168.9.104   80:31458/TCP     28m
 ```

-We access the application with the external ip address [http://192.168.9.104] in my case
+We access the application with the external ip address [http://192.168.9.104] in my case.